krishanthisera/TechChallengeApp/readme.md

         args: ["-c", "echo 'Sleep time initiated - waiting on db to install'; sleep 180; ./TechChallengeApp updatedb"] ...
 ```
-There are couple of sleep timers has been used to avoid any complication.
+There are a couple of sleep timers has been used to avoid any complication.
 ### How to Run
-User can either deploy the application manually or by using Jenkins.
+The application can be deployed either manually or by using the Jenkins pipeline.
 #### Manual Deployment
 Dependencies:
 1. Terraform
 2. kubectl
 3. Helm
-Verify whether abouve componenets are installed in the system,
+<br> Verify whether abouve componenets are installed in the system,
     ```sh
     $ # terraform
     $ terraform version